 - 4.1.11 The Merlin is a small dashing Falcon that feeds mostly on small birds such as Meadow Pipit Anthus pratensis and Skylark Alauda arvensis.
 Merlin breed on heather moorland across the uplands of Britain.
 They traditionally build their nest on the ground in the cover of heather but are now more frequently using tree nest sites.
 Ground nesting is a peculiar feature of British nesting Merlin and may only be possible where mammalian predators are controlled on moors managed for Grouse shooting (Gibbons et al., 1993). - 4.1.12 In Europe there are an estimated 10,166-16,612 pairs, with the largest numbers occurring in Sweden, Norway and Finland each of which holds more than 2,000 pairs.
-The Great Britain population was estimated at 1,128 pairs in 200815.
+The Great Britain population was estimated at 1,128 pairs in 200814.
 In the breeding season, the UK's SPA suite for Merlin supports, on average, 426 pairs.
 This amounts to about a third of the British breeding population. - 4.1.13 The British breeding population was thought to have declined from the 1950s until the early 1990s, initially as a result of organochlorine and other pesticide contamination, and more recently through habitat loss (Gibbons et al., 1993).
 The first national Merlin survey in 1983-84 returned a population estimate of 550-650 breeding pairs for Britain (Bibby & Natrass, 1986).
 A second national Merlin survey in 1993-94 estimated the British population as 1,291 breeding pairs (95% CI: 1108-1500; Rebecca & Bainbridge, 1998), providing evidence that the population had increased since 1983-84.
-This increase may be partly due to increased tree nesting and use of woodland edge nest sites16.
-As a result the Merlin has moved from being Red listed in 2001 to Amber listed in Birds of Conservation Concern 3 (2009)17.
+This increase may be partly due to increased tree nesting and use of woodland edge nest sites15.
+As a result the Merlin has moved from being Red listed in 2001 to Amber listed in Birds of Conservation Concern 3 (2009)16.

-16 Little, B., Davison, M. & Jardine, D. (1995) Merlins Falco columbarius in Kielder Forest: influences of habitat on breeding performance.
+15 Little, B., Davison, M. & Jardine, D. (1995) Merlins Falco columbarius in Kielder Forest: influences of habitat on breeding performance.
 Forest Ecology and Management 79: 147-152.

-15 Ewing, S.R., Rebecca, G.W., Heavisides, A., Court, I., Lindley, P., Ruddock, M., CoHen, S. & Eaton, M.A.
+14 Ewing, S.R., Rebecca, G.W., Heavisides, A., Court, I., Lindley, P., Ruddock, M., CoHen, S. & Eaton, M.A.
 (2011) Breeding status of the Merlin Falco columbarius in the UK in 2008.
 Bird Study 58: 379-389

 - 4.1.14 Information on the population of Merlin in England, and the South Pennine Moors in particular, has been extracted from Ewing et al. (2008).
 This suggests significant regional declines in the three main upland areas of England between the 1993-94 survey and 2008, with a 47% decline in the South Pennine Moors and North York Moors and a 67% decline in Northumbria.
 The figures extracted are reproduced in Table 4.2.
 These declines may be due to equivalent declines in the main prey species of Merlin in these uplands with declines in the numbers of Meadow Pipit, Skylark and Wheatear Oenanthe oenanthe all recorded over this same time period.
 Ewing et al. (2008) suggest that changes in Grouse moor management with increased levels of moor burning may also be significant. - 4.1.15 The 2005 South Pennine Moors breeding bird survey recorded 11 registrations for Merlin within 5km of settlement boundaries within the Bradford area.
 These were concentrated in two areas, one south west Steeton and a second (single registration) south of Oxenhope.
+The 2014 South Pennine Moors breeding bird survey recorded 4 Merlin territories within 5km of settlements, one on Rombalds Moor and three towards the south-west fringes of the district.